High-Rise Apartments (高层住宅)

 The Rise of High-Rise Living

-China's love affair with high-rise housing began in earnest during the 1990s, as the country's economic reforms unleashed a wave of urban construction.
+China's love affair with high-rise housing began in earnest during the 1990s, as the country's economic reforms triggered a wave of urban construction.
 The pre-reform housing stock — consisting mainly of low-rise walk-up apartments and courtyard houses — was entirely inadequate to accommodate the millions of rural migrants moving to cities in search of economic opportunity.
 High-rise construction offered a solution, allowing large numbers of households to be housed on relatively small land parcels.

 The Chinese government's land-lease system further incentivized high-rise development.
 Under this system, local governments generate revenue by leasing land-use rights to developers, who then build and sell apartments on the leased land.
 The economic logic is simple: taller buildings generate more saleable floor area per unit of land, increasing the developer's profit and the government's land-lease revenue.
 This alignment of interests has driven Chinese cities to achieve some of the highest residential densities in the world.